Joint credit cards: Definition, benefits and alternatives

 -

 Not sure whether a joint credit card account is right for you?
-Here are a few alternatives to explore before applying for a joint credit card:
+There are alternatives to explore before making your decision.
+For example:

 Adding an authorized user to an existing credit card account gives another person access to that account.
 The authorized user typically gets their own card and can make purchases using the account’s line of credit.
 But unlike a joint credit card, an authorized user isn’t responsible for the account.
 Authorized users also can’t make changes to the account, like increasing the credit limit or adding more authorized users.

 One benefit of becoming an authorized user is that it provides the opportunity for the user to build their own credit history.
-And it can be a great way for an authorized user to learn how to manage a credit card and establish smart spending habits.
-Plus, an authorized user can be added and removed from the account with relative ease, unlike a joint cardholder.
+It can also be a great way for an authorized user to learn how to manage a credit card and establish smart spending habits.
+Plus, unlike a joint cardholder, an authorized user can be added and removed from the account with relative ease.

 Keep in mind that the primary cardholder is ultimately the one responsible for the account.
-Further, negative information like late or missed payments could affect both the primary cardholder and the authorized user.
+And negative information like late or missed payments could affect both the primary cardholder and the authorized user.

-Another alternative to a joint credit card is having a co-signer.
-Instead of becoming a cardholder on the account, a co-signer vouches for someone who’s applying for a credit card.
-The co-signer is telling the credit card company that if the cardholder can’t pay, the co-signer will.
+Many major credit card issuers don’t offer the option, but another alternative to a joint credit card is having a co-signer.
+Instead of becoming a cardholder on the account, a co-signer vouches for someone applying for a credit card.
+Adding a co-signer to a credit account tells the credit card company that if the cardholder can’t pay, the co-signer will.

-Like adding an authorized user, co-signing for a credit card is one way to help a loved one improve their chances of being approved.
+Like adding an authorized user, co-signing for a credit card can help a loved one improve their approval chances.
 A co-signer could also help the applicant get more favorable terms than they might get on their own.

-But keep in mind that the co-signer’s credit scores could be impacted if the cardholder falls behind on payments.
+But remember that the co-signer’s credit scores could be impacted if the cardholder falls behind on payments.
 And taking on debt obligations as a co-signer can affect the co-signer’s ability to secure additional loans or credit of their own.

 Some credit card issuers offer joint credit cards or co-signers, but those options are becoming less common.
 Capital One, for example, doesn’t offer joint credit cards or co-signers on credit cards.
 So if you’re interested in sharing a Capital One credit card account, consider adding an authorized user to a credit card you already have.